gwangwon0807/UDP_PROGRAMMING/README.md

 5. Alarm system call must be entered in seconds in C. So minimum timout interval's size is '1'.
 6. Drop probability must be decimal type, ex.
 0.1, 0.2....

+// Note
+1. Type: 0 - data, 1 - ack, 2 - EOT

-* When you compile, you can see waring message.
+* When you compile, you can see warning message.
 You should ignore that.